 Close

-3. A different way to say 'shows' or 'confirms', is
+3. A different way to say that something (e.g. some data) 'proves' or 'confirms' an idea/theory you have expressed, is

 Demonstrates:

-(verb) "to demonstrate" is used in this context to mean "to prove" or "to confirm", e.g. 'the fall in sales demonstrates that our products are not what people want'. "to show" can also be used with the same meaning, but sounds less professional.
+(verb) When you express an idea or a theory why something is happening, or that something is happening, you want back it up with some evidence (e.g. data).
+The verb 'to demonstrate' is used do this when you are showing people this evidence.
+In this context 'demonstrate' means 'prove' or 'confirm', e.g. 'the fall in sales demonstrates that our products are not what people want'. 'show' can also be used with the same meaning, but sounds less professional.
 In Spanish: "demuestra".

 Close